Bayesian Transfer Learning for Enhanced Estimation and Inference: Introduction

-Recently, transfer learning has attracted considerable attention in the context of high-dimensional linear regression. \cite{bastani2021predicting} explored estimation and prediction using a single source dataset, while \cite{li2022transfer} extended this to handle multiple sources with varying similarities. \cite{tian2023transfer} and \cite{li2023estimation} further refined transfer learning for generalized linear models with relaxed assumptions.
-These methods generally assume (i) the availability of individual-level data across studies and (ii) that the difference between source and target estimates can be measured using a distance-based metric, such as $\ell_1$ or $\ell_2$-norm.
-To relax the former assumption and address data-sharing constraints in practice, federated algorithms have been developed \citep{duan2018odal, duan2020learning, duan2022heterogeneity, cai2022individual, li2023targeting, chen2024distributed, lu2024enhancing}, enabling collaborative learning without direct data sharing.
-These methods, however, rely on robust collaborative infrastructure, efficient computation, and timely information exchange.
-On the contrary, pre-trained models from source studies provide a more flexible and accessible alternative.
-Methods that leverage pre-trained models, such as estimated regression parameters \citep{zhai2022data,taylor2023data, gu2023commute,han2023integrating}, offer a practical and appealing solution.
-Moreover, recent studies have highlighted the limitations of the latter assumption in handling cases where the target and source data differ significantly in scale \citep{gu2022robust}, a challenge frequently encountered in mixed-type outcome integration \citep{miglioretti2003latent} and cross-population data integration \citep{need2009next}.
-These findings highlight the need for innovative approaches to address such heterogeneity effectively.
+Recently, transfer learning has gained attention in high-dimensional linear regression. \cite{bastani2021predicting} studied prediction and estimation with a single source, while \cite{li2022transfer} extended this to multiple sources with varying similarity.
+Extensions to generalized linear models have also been proposed \citep{tian2023transfer, li2023estimation}.
+These methods typically assume (i) access to individual-level data across studies, and (ii) that the difference between source and target models can be captured via their $\ell_1$ distance.
+To address data-sharing constraints, federated learning algorithms have emerged \citep{duan2018odal, duan2020learning, duan2022heterogeneity, cai2022individual, li2023targeting, chen2024distributed, lu2024enhancing}, enabling collaboration without centralized data access.
+However, these methods rely on robust infrastructure and synchronous communication.
+In contrast, approaches that use pre-trained models, such as estimated coefficients from source studies, offer a more flexible and communication-efficient alternative \citep{zhai2022data, taylor2023data, gu2023commute, han2023integrating}.
+Still, relying on distance-based assumptions can be problematic when source and target models differ in scale or structure, as shown in \cite{gu2022robust}, which is a common issue in mixed-type outcome integration \citep{miglioretti2003latent} and cross-population studies \citep{need2009next}.
+These limitations motivate the development of more adaptive and robust transfer learning frameworks.